pawap90/blog-articles/20210122-chrome-extension-commands/2021-01-22-chrome-extension-commands.md

 # Commands API

-To create a keyboard shortcut for our extension, we must use the **commands API.** Through this API, we can define *commands* for our extension and bind them to *keyboard shortcuts*.
-When someone uses the shortcut, the command will be triggered, and the logic we added to the command will be executed.
+To create a keyboard shortcut for our extension, we must use the **commands API.** Through this API, we can define *commands* and bind them to *a combination of keys*.
+When someone uses the shortcut, the command will be triggered, and the appropriate logic will be executed.

-Commands must be added to the `manifest.json` file along with their suggested keyboard shortcut.
-Multiple commands can be defined in the `manifest.json`.
+We must declare our commands in the `manifest.json` file along with their suggested keyboard shortcut.
+We can define multiple commands in the `manifest.json`.
 However, only 4 shortcuts can be *suggested* by our extension.
 The user can bind the other commands to a keyboard shortcut from the browser (`chrome://extensions/shortcuts`).

 > **Available keys**
-> Any keyboard shortcut must use either `Ctrl` (`Command` in Mac) or `Alt` but cannot include both. `Shift` can also be used.
+> Any keyboard shortcut must use either `Ctrl` (`Command` in Mac) or `Alt` but cannot include both.
+We can also use `Shift`.

 >Other supported keys: `A-Z`, `0-9`, `Comma`, `Period`, `Home`, `End`, `PageUp`, `PageDown`, `Space`, `Insert`, `Delete`, Arrow keys (`Up`, `Down`, `Left`, `Right`) and the Media Keys (`MediaNextTrack`, `MediaPlayPause`, `MediaPrevTrack`, `MediaStop`).